A Beginner’s Guide to Diamonds and More

 4. Carat Weight: Bigger Isn’t Always Better

-Fluorescence is the soft glow some diamonds emit under UV light, usually blue.
+Fluorescence is the soft blue glow some diamonds emit under ultraviolet light.

 Fluorescence Grades: